BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 10. Impact Payers Commitment<a href="glossary.md#note40" id="note40ref"><sup>40</sup></a>

 ### Transitions out of Initilization Phase
-The bond is launched.
-As long as funds are placed in the appropriate accounts as agreed upon, the funding threshold is met and the system will move from the Initialization Phase to the Execution Phase.
+Initialization Threshold Triggering Event: The bond is launched and as long as funds are placed in the appropriate accounts as agreed upon, the funding threshold is met and the system will move from the Initialization Phase to the Execution Phase.
 If the funding threshold is not met, the system will move from the Initialization Phase to the Settlement Phase.

 ## Phase 2: Execution
 The execution phase is the phase where active bond trading occurs.